Isuzu BU

 The Isuzu BU-Series is a series of full-size buses built by Isuzu between 1962 and 1980.

 The first generation (1963-1972)

 In February 1963 the sale as coach began DH100H-BU20 (190 hp) engine with air brakes, retarder installed with horizontal rear underfloor engine.
 The wheelbase was 5.50 meters, and BU10 5 meters.

-With air suspension and (230 hp) than P-end model with turbo charger.
-Four headlights are standard.
+With air suspension and (230 hp), the P-end model featured a turbocharger.
+Four headlights were standard.